Selling a financed car: your rights during

 Here are three ways to sell your car during the agreement, which have different pros and cons, depending upon your exact situation.

-A large proportion of car retailers deal with part-exchange PCP cars daily, so you are almost guaranteed a smooth transaction if you’re looking to trade the car in for another one.
-You can do this at any time during the finance contract, but this can prove costly, depending on the value of the car at that time and the amount that you still owe.
+A large proportion of car retailers deal with part exchange PCP finance cars daily, so you are almost guaranteed a smooth transaction if you’re looking to trade the car in for another one.
+You can do this at any time during the finance contract, but this can prove costly.

 You’ll need to request a settlement figure from your lender.
-This is the total amount that you’ll need to pay to end the agreement early and take ownership of the car (which applies whether you want to buy it there and then or need a value to gauge the cost of part-exchanging the car) and includes the remaining monthly payments as well as the optional final payment.
+This is the total amount that you’ll need to pay to end the agreement early and take ownership of the car.
+It includes the remaining monthly payments as well as the optional final payment.

-Towards the end of a PCP contract, a car may be worth more than the settlement figure.
+Towards the end of a PCP finance contract, a car may be worth more than the settlement figure.
 In this case, you should be able to part-exchange your car for a different one without too much trouble.
-Your finance will be settled by the retailer you’re buying your next car from and any surplus can be put towards the finance on your next car.
+Your finance will be settled by the retailer you’re buying your next car from.
+Any surplus can be put towards the finance on your next car.

 When the settlement figure is higher than the remaining value of the car, you will have to pay the difference.
 This can be a one-off payment to the lender.
 Alternatively, you may be able to take out negative equity finance, where the difference is added to the finance on your next car.